-Total future minimum payments under leases for premises are approximately \$28.
+Total future minimum payments under leases for premises are approximately \$136.

 On December 8, 2017, the Company entered into an asset purchase agreement for the purchase of certain assets of Connected Telematics Corp. ("Connected").
 The purchased assets included customer contracts and approximately 2,000 GPS devices.
-The purchase price for the acquisition included an initial cash payment of \$90 plus potential performance based earn-outs on the first, second and third anniversaries of the transaction (the "Earn-Outs") equal to the recurring revenues of the month immediately preceding the anniversary of acquired business times a factor of 1.33.
+The purchase price for the acquisition included an initial cash payment of \$90 plus potential performance based earn-outs on the first, second and third anniversaries of the transaction (the "Earn-Outs") equal to the recurring revenue of the month immediately preceding the anniversary of the acquired business times a factor of 1.33.
 The Earn-Outs are payable in cash and/or common stock of AirIQ, in its sole discretion, and any share issuances shall be subject to approval of the TSX Venture Exchange.
 In the event any common shares of the Company are issued in connection with the Earn-Outs, the share price will be calculated using the Company's volume weighted average price of the common shares for the twenty (20) days prior to the calculation date.
-As at December 31, 2018, no Earn-Outs are due or payable (December 31, 2017 - \$nil) and the Company recognized an impairment charge of \$102 for the entire purchase amount.
+The Company calculated the First Earn-Out Amount based on the monthly recurring revenues of Connected as of December 8, 2018, less any setoffs as permitted under the asset purchase agreement, and amounts owed by Connected to AirIO.
+As a result, a \$10 impairment charge was recognized, and no amounts were paid or due to Connected in respect of the First Earn-out.
+As at March 31, 2019, no Earn-Outs are due or payable (March 31, 2018 - \$nil).
+The Company recognized an impairment charge of \$102 for the entire purchase amount in March 2018.

-The transaction does not constitute a business combination as the acquired assets did not meet the definition of a business under IFRS 3, Business Combinations, as substantially all of the fair value of the gross assets acquired is concentrated in the customer contracts.
+The transaction did not constitute a business combination as the acquired assets did not meet the definition of a business under IFRS 3, Business Combinations, as substantially all of the fair value of the gross assets acquired was concentrated in the customer contracts.
 As a result, the transaction is accounted for as an asset acquisition with the Company identified as the acquirer and the equity consideration accounted for in accordance with IFRS 2, Share-based Payment, measured at fair value.
 Related transaction costs were capitalized as part of the cost of the asset acquisition.